 True, they still aren’t the best pick for bodies of water that regularly experience large waves.
 But they’re extremely stable, they have gobs of deck space, and their modular nature means you can choose from endless seating arrangements and even add things like wet-bars, towing arches, and more.
 Check out the Premier Sunsation 270, for example, and you’ll discover a double-decker, triple-log pontoon with twin Yamaha F300 outboards and a water slide that shoots you into the lake from the second story.

-Pontoon Boat Basics will help you figure out the ins and outs of this class of boats in detail.
-You should also read The Outboard Expert: Outboards for Pontoon Boats, because pontoons do have some special needs, when it comes to choosing the right outboard motor.
+Pontoon Boats will help you figure out the ins and outs of this class of boats in detail.
+You should also read The Outboard Expert: Outboards for Pontoon Boats because pontoons do have some special needs when it comes to choosing the right outboard motor.
 And if you still think of grandpa’s party barge when the topic of pontoons comes up, give us the chance to change your mind by watching our Performance Pontoon Boats Video: The Need for Speed.
 Spoiler Alert: Yes, we do break 60 MPH on a production pontoon boat.

-Visit some current pontoon boat listings—we have well over 20,000 of them right now, on boats.com.
+Visit some pontoon boats for sale—we have well over 10,000 of them right now, on boats.com.